Learning to Hugo for the very first time through exploration

 Searching for alternatives

-I went searching for an alternative to Wordpress and stumbled upon Hugo .
+I went searching for an alternative to Wordpress and stumbled upon Hugo.

 Here is their front page.
 That’s some statement!
-But I thought I’d give it a try and it hasn’t disappointed.
+But I thought I would give it a try and it hasn’t disappointed.
 My entire site is managed from within a git repo, I develop content entirely from within VS Code.
 The majority of my content is written using Markdown, if you are more familiar with coding, git, markdown then feels much more familiar than handling Wordpress.
 Here is my workspace whilst originally drafting this post from within VS Code;

 It is REALLY fast